Presbyterian Beliefs

 - Presbyterians are distinctive in two major ways.
 They adhere to a pattern of religious thought known as Reformed theology (which evolved during the 16th century religious movement known as the Protestant Reformation) and a form of government that stresses the active, representational leadership of both ministers (Teaching Elders) and church members (Ruling Elders).
 The word “Presbyterian” comes from the Greek word for “elder.”

-- In the Presbyterian Church (U.S.A.), women are ordained as elders and ministers.
+- In the Presbyterian Church (USA), women are ordained as elders and ministers.

 - Alpharetta Presbyterian Church is part of the Greater Atlanta Presbytery, a governing body of local churches.
 The General Assembly oversees the entire denomination.

-- The Presbyterian Church (U.S.A.) has two sacraments: Baptism and the Lord’s Supper (Communion).
+- The Presbyterian Church (USA) has two sacraments: Baptism and the Lord’s Supper (Communion).
 All are welcome to receive the sacraments.

 - Baptism is God’s gift of grace and also God’s summons to respond to that grace.
 Baptism usually occurs during infancy, witnessing to the truth that God’s love claims people before they are able to respond in faith.
 Baptism may also be administered later in life to those who profess their faith.

-- The Presbyterian Church (U.S.A.) believes that persons of other denominations are part of one body of Christian believers; therefore, it recognizes and accepts baptisms by other Christian churches and allows all to take part in the Lord’s Supper.
+- The Presbyterian Church (USA) believes that persons of other denominations are part of one body of Christian believers; therefore, it recognizes and accepts baptisms by other Christian churches and allows all to take part in the Lord’s Supper.

 - Predestination is a frequently misunderstood doctrine.
 In the Presbyterian Church (U.S.A.), the doctrine of predestination frees us from speculating about who is “saved” and who is not.
 Predestination is the belief that salvation is God’s gracious gift: “before we loved God, God first loved us.”